 With the recent back-to-back hurricanes that swept the Gulf and the East Coast the last few weeks, business owners are seeing the reality of what a catastrophe can do to their business.
 In the event a hurricane, fire, tornado or flood damages your business, or leaves it unable to operate for an extended period of time, Business Interruption Insurance, otherwise known as Business Income Insurance, can allow you to stay in business.
 In this article, we’ll answer some common questions regarding the coverage, guiding you to the most comprehensive and effective coverage for your needs.

-According to FEMA, the effects of a disaster can cause serious financial consequences for your business.
+The effects of a disaster can cause serious financial consequences for your business.
 In fact, a surprising 40% of small businesses fail to re-open following disaster due to lack of or miscalculated business interruption insurance.
 Statistics from the United States Small Business Administration indicate that over 90 percent of businesses fail within two years after being struck by a disaster.
 Here are some factors to consider.

 If your business is growing, it’s important to factor in how much insurance coverage you’ll need to extend to your future endeavors.
 If a disaster is approaching, such as hurricane season or a tornado, it’s best you speak with a trusted insurance representative as soon as possible to ensure adequate insurance is in place.